 “I’d rather have a monarchy than a republic.
 The majority of people here cannot rule themselves.
 We Californios didn’t support the idea of the Mexican republic.
 This sentiment got passed down in subtle ways.
-We have never celebrated the Cinco de Mayo.
-That’s not a big holiday in our family.
+We've never celebrated Cinco de Mayo.
 Nor do we celebrate September 16, Independence Day.
 I believe that a monarchy is a way of connecting the individual to the past.”

-“The only reason why one half of the emigrants don’t turn back is because they are out of funds; the other half keep moving out of false pride.
-San Diego resembled 'nothing more or less than an Indian Village’....
-There were none of the amenities of the established eastern communities... no hotels, no boarding houses.
+“The only reason half of the emigrants don’t turn back is because they're out of funds; the other half keep moving out of false pride.
+San Diego resembled 'nothing more or less than an Indian Village.’
+There were none of the amenities of the established eastern communities.
+No hotels, no boarding houses.
 The once-flourishing Mission of San Diego was now old and deserted....
 Other visitors at that time called it 'a miserable seaport town.’"

 “The sale of whiskey outstripped all other items in popularity.
 Customers purchased it by the drink, bottle, demijohn, keg, and cask.”
-In second place, tobacco: “Most of the men, and some of the women, smoked; almost every account showed sales of tobacco.”
+In second place, tobacco: “Most of the men, and some of the women smoked; almost every account showed sales of tobacco.”
 Spices rank high.
 “In an age of no refrigeration, spices were a necessity to preserve foodstuffs and make them palatable.
-It is not a coincidence that Mexican dishes we enjoy today are highly spiced.”
+It's no coincidence that Mexican dishes we enjoy today are highly spiced.”

-Low wages put the Indians in an “ongoing cycle of debt.”
+Low wages put Indians in an “ongoing cycle of debt.”
 Rancheros would lend them food, then required work to repay the “loan.”
-The cost of food was so inflated, the Indians owed weeks of labor for the donation (one Indian worked one month to pay off a two-dollar debt).
-An Anglo traveler, in 1834, observed that, on the ranchos, “the stock was herded by the Indians, who cost them but a trifle more than they eat.”
+The cost of food was so inflated, the Indians owed weeks of labor for the donation (one Indian worked one month to pay off $2).
+An Anglo traveler in 1834 observed that, on the ranchos, “the stock was herded by Indians, who cost them but a trifle more than they eat.”

 “The soldiers on recruiting forays would drive off the Indian men and lasso the women to satisfy their lust.”
 The women responded with abortion and infanticide.
 Abortion prevented “the birth of an Indian child into the mission institution aimed to destroy Indian culture and society.”
 Women practiced infanticide on racially mixed children.
 “Their disgust and abhorrence never left them....
 In fact, every white child born among them for a long period was secretly strangled and buried.”